mahzadfasih/my-ai-product-strategy/03-the-margin/cost-curve.md

 - Implied revenue/user/month: $302.00

 Decision Note
-Why this pricing structure fits the buyer and the value delivered: ·
+Why this pricing structure fits the buyer and the value delivered: This gives the customer to run validation ad-hoc based on their project needs and manage and understand their cost better.

 ## Cost Model